The Expanding Role of Dermal Fillers in Aesthetic Medicine

 Dermal fillers must be stored and transported under controlled conditions to maintain efficacy.
 Temperature-sensitive items require cold-chain logistics and appropriate labeling.

 Evaluate third-party reviews, Better Business Bureau listings, and regulatory records to verify legitimacy.
-Reputable distributors typically require professional licensure to complete purchases.
+Reputable marketplace typically require professional licensure to complete purchases.

 Verify that the fillers are approved by regulatory bodies such as the FDA or relevant regional agencies.
 Compliance ensures the product has undergone rigorous safety and efficacy testing.